-The completed ACH form that is required to be submitted must have the original signature of the authorized official of the financial institution.
-ACH forms can be found at http://ojp.gov/funding/Apply/Resources/ACHVendor.pdf, along with instructions on where to submit the original, signed document.
+The completed ACH form that is required to be submitted can be signed electronically or with physical ink (wet) signature by an authorized official of the financial institution.
+ACH forms can be found at http://ojp.gov/funding/Apply/Resources/ACHVendor.pdf, along with instructions on where to submit the signed document.